MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 For user-based delete requests, Microsoft offers two solutions.
 There's a portal experience providing the enterprise customer’s tenant administrator the capability to manage DSR delete requests.
 Azure DSR, Part 1, Step 5: Delete, describes how to execute a DSR delete request for Windows CPC OS diagnostic data through the Azure portal by deleting a user and associated data.

-Microsoft also provides the ability to delete users, which in turn deletes Windows CPC OS diagnostic data, directly via a pre-existing application programming interface (API).
+Microsoft also provides the ability to delete users, which in turn deletes Windows CPC OS diagnostic data, directly via a preexisting application programming interface (API).
 Details are described in the API reference documentation.

 > [!IMPORTANT]
-> Deleting collected data does not stop further collection from the device.
+> Deleting collected data doesn't stop further collection from the device.
 To turn off data collection follow the procedure described in the respective service's reference documentation.

 #### Step 3: Export

 The tenant administrator is the only person within your organization who can access Windows CPC OS diagnostic data associated with a particular user's use of a Windows 365 Link enabled with the Windows CPC OS diagnostic data processor configuration.
 The data retrieved for an export request will be provided in a machine-readable format and will be provided in files that allow the user to know which devices and services the data is associated with.
 As noted previously, the data retrieved won't include data that may compromise the security or stability of the Windows 365 Link.
 Azure DSR, Part 2, Step 3: Export, describes how to execute a DSR export request for Windows CPC OS diagnostic data through the Azure portal.

-Microsoft also provides the ability to export Windows CPC OS diagnostic data directly via a pre-existing application programming interface (API).
+Microsoft also provides the ability to export Windows CPC OS diagnostic data directly via a preexisting application programming interface (API).
 Details are described in the API reference documentation.

 #### Notify us about exporting or deleting issues